safdar-azeem/commit-master/README.md

 gitbundle /path/to/workspace/web-client /path/to/workspace/api-service
 ```

 Paths are resolved to Git roots and duplicate repositories are included once.
-The command makes one clipboard update only after all changed-file content has been read and the complete combined bundle passes the same 10 MiB safety limit.
+The command makes one clipboard update only after the complete combined bundle has been constructed and passes the same 10 MiB safety limit.
 Its Markdown makes repository boundaries explicit:

 ````markdown
 # Repository Bundle